 Heat 3 tablespoons oil in a wok or a skillet until shimmering, Stir fry tofu until light golden brown, 7 to 8 minutes.
-Drain excess oil and transfer tofu to noodle bowl.
+Drain excess oil from tofu and transfer tofu to noodle bowl.

 Add remaining oil to wok or skillet until shimmering.
 Stir fry shallot, red pepper and carrot for 2 to 3 minutes.
 Add ginger and garlic and stir fry with vegetables for a minute.
 Season with salt and black pepper.

 Add ¾ cup water or vegetable broth to wok or skillet.
 Add noodles with tofu and let everything cook together until water or broth is absorbed.
 Add peas, lime juice and stir.

 Before serving, garnish with scallions and cilantro.
 Serve warm.

 ½ Container (9 oz.) of Coconut whipped topping (defrosted for an hour)

 2 teaspoons vanilla extract or rum extract or rum

 1 cup pineapple (fresh or canned (drained)), ¼ inch diced

 ½ cup sweetened coconut flakes

 ½ cup toasted sweetened coconut flakes